Pua Kumbu: Pua Kumbu folktales

 The origin of Pua Kumbu can be traced through the many myths and folklores of the Ibans, with the most prominent ones being the Dara Tinchin Temaga and Menggin stories.
 The story goes on when Menggin, a skilful Iban hunter, goes to the deep forest of Borneo in search of game.
 During the hunting, he encountered a hornbill, which he shot with his blowpipe and fell to the ground.
 He rushed towards the target, only to be greeted by a beautiful woman screaming in pain, and the hornbill was nowhere to be seen.
 The woman later became his wife, and they are blessed with a son.

 As days passed, his wife used to weave special clothes and constantly gaze at the sky while feeding their infant.
 Menggin was always curious about Tinchin, but he was forbidden from asking the background of his wife as a term for their marriage.
 With the increase of her husband's curiosity, Tinchin finally revealed that she is the daughter of the Iban God of Singalang Burong, and with the broken term, she needs to leave both her husband and son to return to her original place.
 Prior to her departure, two handwoven clothes, the Pua Kumbu, were left for both the husband and son to wear whenever they visit her in her realm.
 Since then, the clothes were passed down through the Ibans for generations, and their ethnic women continue to weave similar clothes to attain proximity with their God and the spiritual realm.

+Design

+Pua Kumbu uses "bent design" in its artwork, which consists of straight lines connected at various angles.
+The basic element of a Pua Kumbu design is an Empit or "Rhomb/rhombus" as its base pattern with Kunchi or "Key" attached to it as branches or leaves.